How to Develop Self Awareness in the Workplace

 - The benefits of self awareness in business

 As a business person, personal awareness is important.
-In particular, being able to identify your personal strengths and weaknesses is vital not just personally but for growing your business.
+In particular, being able to identify your personal strengths and weaknesses is vital, not just personally, but for growing your business.
 Developing self awareness in the workplace is key to leadership, motivation and empathy.

 There are a plethora of personality theories that underpin personality tests and personality quizzes.
 Many of these are surprisingly easy to understand at a basic level and make developing self awareness a bit easier.
 Assessing your personality type, personality traits, thinking and learning styles is also a very useful way to improve your knowledge of motivation and behaviour of yourself and others, both in and outside the workplace.

 Abraham Maslow’s Hierarchy of Needs model is one such tool.
 Developed in 1940-50s USA, the theory remains relevant today for understanding human motivation, management training and developing self-awareness.
-Indeed, Maslow's ideas surrounding the Hierarchy of Needs, encourages individuals to fulfil their own unique potential (self-actualization).
+Indeed, Maslow's ideas surrounding the Hierarchy of Needs, encourages individuals to fulfil their own unique potential (self-actualisation).

 Devised by American psychologists Joseph Luft and Harry Ingham in 1955, The Johari Window model is a simple and useful tool for illustrating and improving self-awareness and mutual understanding between individuals within a group.